NearHuscarl/BotExtended/README.md

 Set the maximum bot count for a round.
 Be aware the number of bots will be capped based on 2 factors.
 The number of available `SpawnPlayer`s in the map and the `botcount` itself.
 So when you set `botcount` to 8 it will only spawn all 8 bots if the map is big enough to have all of the `SpawnPlayer`s needed.

-How it works: On startup of every round, the script will search for the number of `SpawnPlayer` tiles in the map, and substract the number of players and regular bots that already spawned.
+How it works: On startup of every round, the script will search for the number of `SpawnPlayer` tiles in the map, and subtract the number of players and regular bots that have already spawned.
 That number then is capped again if it exceeds the `botcount` limit.

 ```
 /be bc 2